Chart Color Schemes

 Residential development activity is lower than average in Pasadena according to AreaSearch's national comparison of local real estate markets

-The average expected construction cost value for these dwellings was $420,000, indicating a focus on premium properties by developers.
-In FY-26, commercial approvals totaled $995,000, suggesting a predominantly residential focus in Pasadena compared to Greater Adelaide, where it has 63.0% more new home approvals per person, offering buyers greater choice.
-However, building activity has slowed in recent years, with 70.0% standalone homes and 30.0% townhouses or apartments approved, providing a mix of housing types catering to various price ranges.
-Pasadena's population density is around 500 people per dwelling approval, indicating a developed market.
+New homes are being built at an average expected construction cost value of $420,000, reflecting a developer focus on the premium segment with upmarket properties.
+In FY26-27, $995,000 in commercial approvals have been registered, suggesting a predominantly residential focus.
+Compared to Greater Adelaide, Pasadena has 63.0% more new home approvals per person, offering buyers greater choice.
+However, building activity has slowed in recent years, with new building activity showing 70.0% standalone homes and 30.0% townhouses or apartments.

 Frequently Asked Questions - Development